MartinStamenkovski/PrefsManager/README.md

 You need to add ``` ? ``` to make the value optional

 # Download
-1. Add JitPack to your build file
+1. Add JitPack to your project build.gradle
 ```gradle
 allprojects {
   repositories {